python/cpython/Doc/reference/datamodel.rst

-The following methods only apply when an instance of the class containing the method (a so-called *descriptor* class) appears in the class dictionary of another new-style class, known as the *owner* class.
+The following methods only apply when an instance of the class containing the method (a so-called *descriptor* class) appears in the class dictionary of another new-style class (known as the *owner* class) or one of its descendants.
 In the examples below, "the attribute" refers to the attribute whose name is the key of the property in the owner class' ``__dict__``.
 Descriptors can only be implemented as new-style classes themselves.

 .. method:: object.__get__(self, instance, owner)